wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 ## Data Summary and Visualization:

-Pandas library is used to calculate summary statistics of the traffic signs data set:
+Pandas library is used for data summary and statistics of the traffic signs data set:

 #### Data set:

-The set already given already included training, valid and test set.
-There was no need to segregate manually.
+The data set given already includes training, valid and test set.
+There was no need them segregate manually.

 No of classes: 43 <br />
 No of images in the original training data set: 34799 <br />